olimorris/onedarkpro.nvim/README.md

 #### I want to change X highlight group but I don't know what it is.
 How do I find out?

+If you're using Neovim 0.9, the `:Inspect` command is available.

-If you're using Treesitter then install [Playground](https://github.com/nvim-treesitter/playground) as this gives you access to the powerful `:TSHighlightCapturesUnderCursor` command.
+If you're on an earlier version of Neovim and are using Treesitter, install [Playground](https://github.com/nvim-treesitter/playground) as this gives you access to the powerful `:TSHighlightCapturesUnderCursor` command.
 This shows any treesitter or syntax highlight groups under the cursor.

 #### How can I get the theme to match VS Code exactly?